-When email personalisation is done well, it can be a game-changer.
+When email personalization is done well, it can be a game-changer.
 When it’s done badly, incorrectly, or not at all, it can be a bridge-burner.

-In this article, we break down exactly how we apply personalisation to email outreach at Discoveroo and share what we found after cold emailing over 12,000 prospects.
+In this article, we break down exactly how we apply personalization to email outreach at Discoveroo and share what we found after cold emailing over 12,000 prospects.

-According to email sequencing experts Woodpecker, the average response rate to non-personalised email outreach is 7%, which is based on them sending over 20 million sales emails.
+According to email sequencing experts Woodpecker, the average response rate to non-personalized email outreach is 7%, which is based on them sending over 20 million sales emails.

 This means that, on average, 930 prospects for every 1000 you contact with a generic sales email will not respond.

-In other words, non-personalised email outreach is quantity over quality.
+In other words, non-personalized email outreach is quantity over quality.
 Throw enough mud at the wall, some of it will stick.

 And your prospects deserve better than that.

-Read more here about how to maximise your email deliverability.
+Read more here about how to maximize your email deliverability.

-Shortly, we will compare the average cold email response rate of 7% with our own results, to shine a light on what's possible with highly personalised outreach.
+Shortly, we will compare the average cold email response rate of 7% with our own results, to shine a light on what's possible with highly personalized outreach.
 But first, let’s talk GDPR.